Hiswe/gulp-svg-symbols/README.md

 ```
 - and also 2 helpers functions
   - `attributesToString( object )` render an object as a string of attributes
-  - `svgdataToSymbol` render an object as a string of attributes
+  - `svgdataToSymbol( iconData )` render an icon data object to a stringed symbol

 #### transformData